luciotato/LiteScript/devel/source/v0.8/Producer_c.lite.md

 js => requires swapping left and right operands and to use js's: `in` Lite-C => use Object.hasProperty(left,1,(any_arr){right}) which mimics js's "in"

-          when 'has property'
+          when 'has property':
             .out toAnyPre,prepend,"_hasProperty(",.left,",",.right,")",append,toAnyPost
             //.throwError "NOT IMPLEMENTED YET for C"
             //.out toAnyPre,"indexOf(",.right,",1,(any_arr){",.left,"}).value.number", .negated? "==-1" : ">=0",toAnyPost

 3) *'into'* operator (assignment-expression), requires swapping left and right operands and to use: `=`

-          when 'into'
+          when 'into':
             if .produceType and .produceType isnt 'any', .out '_anyTo',.produceType,'(' .left.produceType='any'
             .out "(",.right,"=",.left,")"